Shadwell Racing

 This investment has translated to great success on the race track.
 He was the British flat racing Champion Owner in 1990, 1995, 2002, and 2005.
-He has enjoyed over 50 Group 1 wins in Europe in addition to big race success in America, Australia and Dubai.
-His leading horses have ranged from sprinting champions such as Dayjur and Hamas, champion milers like Lahib and Bahri to great middle-distance runners such as Nashwan, Unfuwain, Haafhd, Nayef, Jazil and Invasor.
-This is in addition to racing several classic winning fillies who have gone on to be great broodmares.
-The most famous being Salsabil who topped winning the Epsom Oaks by beating the colts in the Irish Derby.
-Shadwell's most famous broodmare is Height of Fashion who was sold by Queen Elizabeth II to Sheikh Hamdan Al-Maktoum after setting a new course record in the Princess of Wales' Stakes.
+He has enjoyed over 50 Group 1 wins in Europe in addition to race success in America, Australia, and Dubai.
+His leading horses have ranged from sprinting champions such as Dayjur and Hamas, champion milers like Lahib and Bahri, to middle-distance runners such as Nashwan, Unfuwain, Haafhd, Nayef, Jazil and Invasor.
+This is in addition to racing several classic winning fillies who have gone on to be broodmares.
+The most famous was Salsabil, who won the Epsom Oaks and beat the colts in the Irish Derby.
+Shadwell's most popular broodmare is Height of Fashion who was sold by Queen Elizabeth II to Sheikh Hamdan Al-Maktoum after setting a new course record in the Princess of Wales' Stakes.
 She was the dam of Nashwan, Nayef and Unfuwain.
 She is also the grand dam of Ghanaati through her daughter Sarayir.

-In England he currently has approximately 200 horses in training spread over a number of trainers including Michael Stoute, Owen Burrows, John Gosden, William Haggas, Marcus Tregoning, Ed Dunlop and Mark Johnston.
-In the past he sent horses with great success to Dick Hern, Michael Jarvis, Barry Hills, Alec Stewart, John Dunlop and Harry Thomson Jones.
-In Ireland he has sent his horses for many years to Kevin Prendergrast and Dermot Weld and likewise in France to Freddy Head.
+In England, he had approximately 200 horses in training spread over a number of trainers including Michael Stoute, Owen Burrows, John Gosden, William Haggas, Marcus Tregoning, Ed Dunlop, and Mark Johnston.
+In the past, he sent horses to Dick Hern, Michael Jarvis, Barry Hills, Alec Stewart, John Dunlop, and Harry Thomson Jones.
+In Ireland, he sent his horses for many years to Kevin Prendergrast and Dermot Weld, and likewise in France to Freddy Head.
 In the United States, Kiaran McLaughlin is a trainer for Sheikh Hamdan's stable.
 David A. Hayes conditions horses for the sheikh in Australia.
-In the UAE American trainer Doug Watson is responsible for the sheikh's runners at the Dubai carnival.
+In the UAE, American trainer Doug Watson is responsible for the sheikh's runners at the Dubai Carnival.

-In England he currently has Jim Crowley as his retained jockey.
-In the 1980s and 1990s, Willie Carson won many big races for Shadwell most famously on Nashwan and Salsabil.
+In England, he had Jim Crowley as his retained jockey.
+In the 1980s and 1990s, Willie Carson won big races for Shadwell on Nashwan and Salsabil.

 In late 2005, his Shadwell Stable acquired the Argentina-bred and Uruguay-owned racehorse Invasor and brought him to race in the United States.
-Invasor won several major graded stakes races including the 2006 Breeders' Cup Classic and was voted the U.S. Horse of the Year and ranked No.1 in the World Thoroughbred Racehorse Rankings.
-He won them the Dubai World Cup but was retired in June 2007 following a non-life-threatening training injury and now stands as a stallion at Shadwell Farm in Kentucky.
+Invasor won several major graded stakes races, including the 2006 Breeders' Cup Classic and was voted the U.S. Horse of the Year and ranked No. 1 in the World Thoroughbred Racehorse Rankings.
+He won the Dubai World Cup but was retired in June 2007 following a non-life-threatening training injury and now stands as a stallion at Shadwell Farm in Kentucky.
 Shadwell Stables won the Eclipse Award for Outstanding Owner of 2007 thanks to the efforts of Invasor and leading filly Lahudood.